Enrolling in COBRA Coverage

 If you are Electing COBRA Coverage

 You have 60 days from the date you received the notice to elect COBRA coverage.
 You should complete enrollment form A and return it to the Benefit Services Office postmarked no later than 60 days from the date you received the notice.
 Your COBRA coverage will begin at the full premium amount.
+Payment must be received within 45 days after the enrollment form has been received.
+COBRA will begin the day after active coverage ends.

 Declining COBRA Coverage